Disclosure: I sometimes earn money or products from any of the companies mentioned on this site. Learn more.

 How does solar power work?

-Basically: solar panels harness energy and a series of devices create useable energy for all kinds of electronics.
+Solar panels harness energy from sunlight and a series of devices create useable energy for all kinds of electronics.
 Our off-grid system works like this:

 - Solar energy is harnessed by photovoltaic, or PV, panels.